 This post has information on the best things to do in New York City.
-Below you can find links to information on the city’s top attractions, museums, kid-friendly activities, food, self-guided tours of over 20 neighborhoods, and suggestions for things to do at night.
+Below you can find links to information on the city’s top attractions, museums, points of interest, kid-friendly activities, food, self-guided tours of over 20 neighborhoods, and suggestions for things to do at night.
 Each link leads to a much more comprehensive page on that particular topic.
 Be sure to consider one of our pay-what-you-wish tours to explore these neighborhoods.
-As you plan your trip, you might also decide to consider purchasing a tourist pass.
-Tourist passes help you save money by packaging attractions together for one flat price.
-So many of attractions and activities listed in this post are included in the various tourist passes.
-We encourage you to read our post comparing the different New York City Attraction Passes.
-These passes are great deals for some and not for others.

 You will be pleasantly surprised at how many things there are to do in NYC that won’t cost you a dime!
 From world-class museums to boat rides offering stunning skyline views, you could keep yourself occupied for several days and only spend money on accommodations and food and transportation unless you like to walk.
 As for those necessary costs, below you will find tips on how to keep those costs down.

 1. Take a walk over the Brooklyn Bridge

 This bridge is loved by locals who never tire of the sense of freedom one feels when walking across the bridge.
 Tourists love it because of the incredible skyline views.
 Whether you join one of our pay-what-you-wish Brooklyn Bridge Tours or go on your own, this is a walk you absolutely should make while in New York City.
 We also have a GPS audio tour that includes one of the Bridge.

 Read our “Visitor’s Guide to Walking the Brooklyn Bridge” which has some helpful tips to making your walk unforgettable.

 2. Ride the free Staten Island Ferry (day or night!)